jmhuie/SlicerBiomech/README.md

 ### Use Custom Neutral Axis
 If the direction of the loading axis is known or hypothesized, a custom neutral axis can be used to calculate second moment of area and other relevant computations.
 Checking the "Use custom neutral axis" box with enable the option and draw a line that represents the neutral axis.
 This line can be manually rotated by clicking and dragging the closed end of the line in either the slice view or 3D view.
 Alternatively, the user may enter a value between 0 and 180 that represents the angle (in degrees) between the horizontal and the neutral axis, starting from the right and moving in clockwise direction.
-The centroidal neutral axis line is presented at the middle of the segment by default, but the "Update Neutral Axis" button can be used to view the line on any slice of the segment or move it back to the centroid if is not longer there (e.g., after applying a transformation to the segment).
+The centroidal neutral axis line is presented at the centroid of the current slice by default, but the "Update Neutral Axis" button can be used to view the line on any slice of the segment or move it back to the centroid if is not longer there (e.g., after applying a transformation to the segment).

 ### Compute Unitless Variables